 For more information check out my page on DNA Kinship Testing.

-After you complete your testing and begin to get matches, you will probably need to use a methodology called "triangulation."
+Unless you discover a second cousin or closer, you will probably need to use a methodology called “triangulation.”
 For information, time-saving tools, and support I recommend the DNA Adoption web site.

 It’s not only adoptees that are engaged in adoption search.
 Sometimes the birth mother (or birth father) may decide to search for the child they gave up for adoption.